jasonchuangkw/ga_project3/README.md

 <ins>Conclusion</ins><br>

-The findings confirmed some of the key differences between Ableton and FL Studio in terms of the features and user base.<br>
+The findings confirmed some of the key differences between Ableton and FL Studio in terms of the features and user base.
+Based on these key words, we could tell if there is a higher probability that one post belongs to r/Ableton or r/FL_Studio.
+All the three models have good performance but Random Forest Classifier has a slight edge over the others.<br>

 The findings confirmed on some of the key features of Ableton and FL Studio.
 The user base is likely to be different (e.g. songwriters for FL Studio).